ikuto32/SPH/README.md

 output directory.
 Launching this executable starts the example GUI showing the SPH simulation.

+While running the GUI you can control the simulation using the keyboard:

+- Press **Space** to pause or resume.
+- When paused, press **S** to advance a single time step.
+- Press **R** to restart the simulation.

 ## Running the Python demo

 After building the `_sph` Python extension a small demo can be launched